sjmikler/codingame-pro-mode/README.md

 ## Code Synchronization

 This extension offers code synchronization functionality.
 No external apps are necessary.
 You can choose to use a one-way sync or a two-way sync.
+Just click one of the buttons and select a local file that will be synchronized.

 ### Browser support